Skip to Main Content

 Consulting providers can be large firms (such as McKinsey & Company, Accenture, Mercer, and the Boston Consulting Group) that maintain offices throughout the world, small- to medium-sized businesses with local or regional presences, or firms operated by only a few people or even a single consultant.

 Consultants, analysts, and consulting managers are the key professionals in the consulting industry.
-Thirty percent of people in the management, scientific, and technical consulting sector work in business and financial-operations occupations (a U.S. Department of Labor category that includes consultants).
-Office and administrative support positions make up the next-largest employment group (22 percent of workers), followed by those in management occupations (11 percent), a category that includes consulting managers and top executives.
+In 2022, 34 percent of people in the management, scientific, and technical consulting sectors worked in business and financial-operations occupations (a DOL category that includes consultants).
+Management occupations, a category that includes consulting managers and top executives (16 percent of workers), make up the next-largest employment group, followed by office and administrative support positions (15 percent) and computer and mathematical positions (10 percent).
 There are also career paths in business development, administrative services and executive support, information technology support (non-consulting), sales and marketing, communications/public relations, human resources (non-consulting), continuing education, and other areas.

 A bachelor’s degree is the minimum requirement for most consulting careers, but many consultants have a master’s degree in business administration.
 Others have advanced degrees in their specialty, such as engineering, human resources, or accounting.
 Attending an Ivy League school or a college with a top-rated MBA program increases your chances of landing a consulting job.
 A good education is only the first step for aspiring consultants.
 They need extensive field experience (at least six years at major consulting firms) before being assigned top-level work.
 Some consulting positions also require a graduate-level or professional degree.